 (5) Recommendations.
-A Recommendation for Employment form is filled out listing the top three applicants in alphabetical order.
+A Recommendation for Employment form is filled out listing the top three applicants in alphabetical order with rankings inserted into the margins of the Recommendation form.
 All forms, along with the applications of the top three applicants, are forwarded, via a Routing Memo, to the appropriate Vice President.